datacommonsorg/docsite/api/sheets/index.md

 ## Getting Started

-Install the add-on from G Suite Marketplace here.
+The add-on is currently only available to users @google.com.
+Install it from G Suite Marketplace [here](https://gsuite.google.com/marketplace/app/data_commons/176057373416).
 It should work on any Google Sheet that you can edit.